aayushshah1/DeepfakeDetector/Readme.md

 ```sh
 jupyter notebook
 ```
-Open `Main.ipynb` and execute all cells.
+Open `Deepfake_Detection.ipynb` and execute all cells.
+*NOTE*: Code is optimized for Google Colab

 ---